Getting off the plane and finding out that the airline lost your luggage is probably the worst start to a vacation that anyone can imagine.

 How to get compensation for your lost luggage

-If the airline accidentally sends your luggage to another destination than the one on your ticket, you are entitled to compensation.
+If the airline accidentally sends your luggage to another destination than the one on your ticket, you are entitled to compensation, something like a Wizz Air flight delay compensation.
 The company should reimburse you for the goods that they have misplaced.

 Unfortunately, most airlines will buy their time and make this process as difficult for you as possible.
 Your best choice is to employ the services of professionals in the field who can help you claim compensation successfully and get a substantial payoff for your inconvenience.